-At December 31, 2020, we have an investment in an unconsolidated joint venture with our ownership percentage at 20%.
+At December 31, 2021, we have an investment in an unconsolidated joint venture with our ownership percentage at 20%.
 We exercise significant influence over, but do not control, the entity.
 As a result, we account for this using the equity method of accounting.
-At December 31, 2020, the aggregate carrying amount of non recourse debt including both our and our partners' share incurred by the joint venture was approximately \$56,000 (of which our proportionate share is approximately \$11,200).
-The table below summarizes the outstanding debt of the joint venture properties at December 31, 2020.
+The aggregate carrying amount of non-recourse debt including both our and our partners' share incurred by the joint venture was approximately \$56,000 (of which our proportionate share is approximately \$11,200).
+The table below summarizes the outstanding debt of the joint venture properties at December 31, 2021.

-Stated Deferred Carrying Venture Stated Principal Financing Costs, Carrying Amount (Our Maturity Ownership % Interest Rate Amount Net Amount Share) Date Memphis Industrial Portfolio 20% 3.15% \$ 56,000 \$ (607) \$ 55 393 \$ 11.079 1/1/2028
+Stated Deferred Carrying Venture Stated Principal Financing Carrying Amount (Our Maturity Ownership % Interest Rate Amount Costs, Net Amount Share) Date Memphis Industrial Portfolio 20% 3.15% \$ 56,000 \$ (542) \$ 55,458 \$ 11,091 1/1/2028